 "I know this might sound…" Annie starts before trailing off with a shake of her head he feels against the pillows.

-Jeff turns to stare at her in the darkness; the pools of her eyes so wide and watery in the gray still of their room.
+Jeff turns to stare at her in the darkness, the pools of her eyes so wide and watery in the gray still of their room.
 He wills his mouth to vocalize the no no no rolling on repeat in answer to a question she never asked, but then his arm lifts instinctively and he doesn't have time to regret the action as Annie shuffles closer, pressing her cheek to his chest.

 They lay there for a while, breaths soft and steady in syncopation with the hum of the mini-bar.
-Annie plucks at a loose thread on the hem of their sheet where it rests against Jeff's abdomen, and eventually rolls her head up to look at him just as Jeff's sewn together the courage to ask why, why have you done this to me, why have you made me want more?
+Annie plucks at a loose thread on the hem of the sheet where it rests against Jeff's abdomen, and eventually rolls her head up to look at him just as Jeff's sewn together the courage to ask why, why have you done this to me, why have you made me want more?
 He wants to punish her in some way but he can't, he just can't.

 He shifts to move away but Annie tightens her grip against his waist, her brow rising almost pleadingly in a way that has his adrenaline spiking, triggering memories of so many endless nameless moments when she's looked at him expectantly and dared him to feel.

-Blood racing hard in his ears, he surprises himself when he half rolls on top of her; his forearm trapped beneath her neck, fingertips splayed across her shoulder as their eyes dart rapidly across each other's faces.
+Blood racing hard in his ears, he surprises himself when he half rolls on top of her, his forearm trapped beneath her neck, fingertips splayed across her shoulder as their eyes dart rapidly across each other's faces.
 He can see the want lingering there with something else, an inexplicable something, but it's her whispered "Jeff" that does it and he yields instantly.

 It's just a kiss.

-Swallowing Annie's throaty moan he presses her into the mattress, fuelled by the caress of her toes sweeping up the muscle of his calf as she tucks him close, her hands dancing warm around his neck.
+Swallowing Annie's throaty moan he presses her into the mattress, fuelled by the caress of her toes sweeping up the muscle of his calf as she tucks him close, her hands warm around his neck.
 Resisting the urge to remove her camisole, he strokes a path up the length of her thigh and back again, like it's safe and harmless and…